Alankrita Sahai

-Alankrita Sahai,an actor and super model was crowned Miss India in 2014-2015, was the first Indian to win seven titles at the Miss Earth competition.
+Alankrita Sahai, an actor and super model was crowned Miss India in 2014-2015, was the first Indian to win seven titles at the Miss Earth competition.
 Her career began with a music album featuring three songs, produced by Himesh Reshammiya and launched by Amitabh Bachchan, Salman Khan, and T-Series.
 The hit song "Kehta Hai Pal Pal Tumse," which was released in 2017, was one of Sahai's notable tracks.

 Transitioning to film, Alankrita starred in "Love Per Square Foot," produced by Ronnie Screwvala.
 She also starred in "Namaste England" with Arjun Kapoor, directed by Vipul Shah.
-The Film Band Of Maharaja’s made it to the Oscars Coveted Contention List.
+The Film Band Of Maharaja's made it to the Oscars Coveted Contention List.
 Additionally, she collaborated with Jio on a project.

 Alankrita has participated in over 250 campaigns, featuring in numerous television commercials for prominent brands such as White Tone, Wild Stone, BKT Tyres (with Sunny Deol), Samsung, Axis Bank, Pantene, RMKV Sarees, L'Oréal Matrix, Fab India, Soch, and Nissan.
 She is also a TEDx speaker and has received multiple awards for her contributions, including recognition from Rotary and the World Health Organization (WHO).
-For five consecutive years, she has been featured in India’s Most Desirable list.
+For five consecutive years, she has been featured in India's Most Desirable list.

-Her song "Coka" has garnered over 554 million views, while another collaborations with Jassi Gill, Denny, Akhil Sachdeva and other notable singers have also gained significant attention amongst her other successful songs.
+Her song "Coka" has garnered over 554 million views, while another collaboration with Karan Aujala in 5-7, Jassi Gill, Denny, Akhil Sachdeva and other notable singers have also gained significant attention amongst her other successful songs.